Table of Contents[Hide][Show]

-How much of a problem is a lack of confidence really?
+How Much of a Problem for Bloggers is a Lack of Confidence?

-First, when I can see things more clearly, I realize there are a lot of people who are successful despite their quota of confidence.
+First, when I can see things more clearly, I realize there are a lot of people who are successful despite their lack of confidence.

-Bravery, after all, is feeling the fear and doing stuff anyway.
+Bravery, after all, is feeling fear and doing stuff anyway.

 Confidence is not the only thing you need to be successful in business or life in general, but it sure helps.